 - Russian courts will accept only the most urgent cases and postpone the others

 - There is a national quarantine rule; anyone entering from any foreign country is obliged to go under self-quarantine for 14 days.
 The same applies for people feeling sick.

-- Several programmes to support business and physical persons have been launched.
+- Several programmes to support business and physical persons have been launched, both on the federal and on regional level.
 For details please contact us.

 Link to the decision on federal level on travel bans: